“Fake a Facelift” in 5 Minutes with this Contour Technique

 (This comes straight from a client of mine who works as a makeup artist in film production: “It’s all about the brush… get the right brush and it’s almost impossible to screw up!”)

 3. A medium-sized, angled brush for contour.

 This should be firm with densely-packed bristles.
 It should have an angled shape that hugs the curves of your face.
 While browsing brushes, look for labels like “face-hugging,” or “sculpting.”

 For your highlight, use a fan brush.
 This will help you have control over the area where you’ll apply it.

-It’s almost impossible to deposit too much product with a fan brush; and it will give you just enough glow without looking like a disco ball.
+It’s almost impossible to deposit too much product with a fan brush; and it will give you just enough glow without looking like a YouTuber.
 A fan brush is also flat in shape, helping you apply directly to the angular part of your cheekbone.

 Now that you’ve got all your tools, get ready to fake a facelift!

 - After applying foundation, lightly dust your contour brush into the contour powder, tapping off any excess.